 DON’T FORGET YOUR SKIN CHECK…

-Queensland has one of the highest skin cancer rates in the world.
+Australia has one of the highest skin cancer rates in the world.
 Luckily, if found early, most dangerous moles and spots can be removed which significantly reduces your risk of developing skin cancer.

 If you’ve noticed a change in a mole or spot, don’t risk your health.
 Get your skin checked by your Practitioner – especially if you are over 40 and/or have sun-damaged skin, or multiple moles and freckles.